 What Is the Statute of Limitations for a Wrongful Death Claim in Los Angeles?

-The statute of limitations is the time frame you have to file a lawsuit against a person or entity after a wrongful death occurs or is discovered, as detailed by the California Courts website.
-Keep in mind that although the California Code of Civil Procedure (CCP) §335.1 states that a person has two years from the time of the incident to file a wrongful death lawsuit, it can vary depending on who or what was involved.
+According to California Code of Civil Procedure (CCP) §335.1, a person has two years from the time of the incident to file a wrongful death lawsuit, it can vary depending on who or what was involved.

 Here are two factors that can change the statute of limitation for a wrongful death claim and their limits: